Interfacing Guide for Bags

 4. Decovil

-Decovil (manufactured by Freudenberg in Germany) comes in two weights – lightweight and heavyweight; the heavyweight one is great for large bags (travel bags); the lightweight interfacing is perfect for everyday bags and it is my favorite interfacing of all.
+Decovil (manufactured by Freudenberg in Germany) comes in two weights – lightweight and heavyweight; the heavyweight one is great for large bags (travel bags); the lightweight interfacing is perfect for everyday bags, and it is one of my favorite interfacings of all.

 If you are new to bag making, it is not the best idea to make your first bag with a stiff interfacing.
 It is easier to work with fusible fleece.